epwalsh/obsidian.nvim/README.md

     template = nil
   },

-  -- Optional, completion.
-  completion = {
+  -- Optional, completion of wiki links, local markdown links, and tags using nvim-cmp. completion = {
-    -- If using nvim-cmp, otherwise set to false nvim_cmp = true,
+    -- Set to false to disable completion. nvim_cmp = true,

-    -- Trigger completion at 2 chars
+    -- Trigger completion at 2 chars.
     min_chars = 2,

     -- Where to put new notes created from completion.
 Valid options are --  * "current_dir" - put new notes in same directory as the current buffer.
     --  * "notes_subdir" - put new notes in the default notes subdirectory.
     new_notes_location = "current_dir",

-    -- Control how wiki links are completed with these options:
+    -- Control how wiki links are completed with these (mutually exclusive) options:
+    --

-    -- Whether to add the note ID during completion.
+    -- 1. Whether to add the note ID during completion.
     -- E.g. "[[Foo" completes to "[[foo|Foo]]" assuming "foo" is the ID of the note.
     -- Mutually exclusive with 'prepend_note_path' and 'use_path_only'.
     prepend_note_id = true,

-    -- Whether to add the note path during completion.
+    -- 2. Whether to add the note path during completion.
     -- E.g. "[[Foo" completes to "[[notes/foo|Foo]]" assuming "notes/foo.md" is the path of the note.
     -- Mutually exclusive with 'prepend_note_id' and 'use_path_only'.
     prepend_note_path = false,

-    -- Whether to only use paths during completion.
+    -- 3. Whether to only use paths during completion.
     -- E.g. "[[Foo" completes to "[[notes/foo]]" assuming "notes/foo.md" is the path of the note.
     -- Mutually exclusive with 'prepend_note_id' and 'prepend_note_path'.
     use_path_only = false,
   },

-  -- Optional, key mappings.
-  mappings = {
+  -- Optional, configure key mappings.
+These are the defaults.
+If you don't want to set any keymappings this -- way then set 'mappings = {}'. mappings = {
     -- Overrides the 'gf' mapping to work on markdown/wiki links within your vault.
     ["gf"] = {